zcash/lcwg/meeting-notes/lcwg-dev-9.md

 kevin: nice to have feature often get low priority in our queue, so calls to action to contributor that can tackle those.

+Adi: requested tasks for Mandeep since he has some bandwidth over the next to weeks.

+Kevin: shared UA wireframes for the new app.

+Adi: review request for USD conversion on lightwalletd (note: Zenhub had closed)

 ---------------------------------------